Slamy/CDi_MiSTer/README.md

     * PSX core seems to halt the whole machine to avoid this situation
 * Fix regression: Audio hiccups during Philips Logo in Burn:Cycle
     * A workaround is CPU overclocking
-* Investigate mysterious non loading behavior
-    * Sometimes when pressing play, the disc is not read the first time
 * Investigate input responsiveness (skipped events?)
 * Investigate screeching sound effect in the menu of "Golf Tips"
 * Fix hang on audio track stop or change in media player